jeffwang4321/FE-Dev-Intern-Test/README.md

 # FE-Dev-Intern-Test
-- Take-home assignment for GameJobs.Ninja's frontend developer internship position
+- Take-home assignment for frontend developer internship position
 - Testing fundamental HTML, CSS, and JavaScript knowledge
 - No use of third-party CSS or JS framework
 - Focused on DOM manipulation methods